- International Students, Scholars, Faculty and their Dependents

 All identification cards, Maryland Rookie Driver learner's permits, and any federally non-compliant driver's licenses or identification cards are mailed to your Maryland residence address on file.

+To avoid multiple trips to the MVA, you can eliminate one step by submitting a SAVE Verification Request online.
+Please click here.
 Once you have submitted the form, a MVA representative will contact you with the verification results and information to continue the process.
-If you experience any difficulties with the form, or do not receive a response within five (5) business days, please send an e-mail to firstname.lastname@example.org.
+If you experience any difficulties with the form, or do not receive a response within five (5) business days, please send an e-mail to email@example.com.

 The information below pertains to individuals who have a license issued by the US Department of State (DOS) or are applying for DOS licenses.